JayACarlsonAtHome/ts_store/README.md

 - never allocates on the hot path after `reserve()`
 - gives perfect global order via timestamps
 - survives million-operation stress tests
-- stays C++17 so real codebases can actually use it
+- modified from C++23 to C++17 so real older codebases can use it easier

 Most solutions fail at least one of those.
 This one doesn’t.